zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 - Used *ngIf* to conditionally include or exclude a block of HTML.

 - We can toggle a CSS style class with a class binding.

+# Master / Detail Components

+At the moment, the HeroesComponent displays both the list of heroes and the selected hero's details.

+Keeping all features in one component as the application grows will not be maintainable.
+You'll want to split up large components into smaller sub-components, each focused on a specific task or workflow.

+In this section, we'll take the first step in that direction by moving the hero details into a separate, reusable HeroDetailsComponent.

+The HeroesComponent will only present the list of heroes.
+The HeroDetailsComponent will present details of a selected hero.

+# Make the HeroDetailComponent

+We'll use the Angular CLI to generate a new component named <b>hero-detail</b>.

+      <b>ng generate component hero-detail</b>

+The command scaffolds the HeroDetailComponent files and declares the component in AppModule.